MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/allow-block-urls.md

 > [!NOTE]
 > You can select multiple entries by selecting each check box, or select all entries by selecting the check box next to the **Value** column header.

-### Use PowerShell to remove allow or block URL entries from the Tenant Allow/Block List
+### Use PowerShell to remove allow or block entries for URLs from the Tenant Allow/Block List

 In [Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell), use the following syntax: